quarbby/Today-I-learnt/README.md

 # Today I Learnt 2018

+### 27/03/18 - Python open IDLE in virtual environment

+Say you sourced a virtual environment, and we want to open up an IDLE that uses the environment, use `python -m idlelib.idle`.
+This is for windows though.

 ### 17/02/18 - Python Virtual Environments

 I keep getting myself confused with virtual environment commands in Windows and Linux.
 Python virtual environments are awesome.
 They're these sandbox environments that you can use and `pip install` anything without really messing up your host.
 To start a virtual environment, do `virtualenv <ENV_NAME>`.
 If the command isn't found, then you've got to do a global `pip insall virtualenv`.
 Now here lies the difference.
 In a windows computer, to start the environment, or they call it source, use `source <ENV_NAME>/env/activate`.
 If you're using Linux, do `source <ENV_NAME>/bin/activate`.
 I just keep mixing them up.